Coercive Tied Selling

 Carefully managing the risk on the loans we approve ensures the safety of our members, depositors, and creditors.
-At law, Coast Capital Savings is allowed to impose certain requirements on borrowers as a condition for granting a loan, but only to the extent necessary to manage our risk.
+At law, Coast Capital is allowed to impose certain requirements on borrowers as a condition for granting a loan, but only to the extent necessary to manage our risk.
 The following example will help to illustrate how we manage such risk:

 Scenario 6: You apply for an operating loan for your business.
-To manage the risk associated with the loan, Coast Capital Savings requires your business to maintain an operating account with us as a condition for obtaining the loan.
+To manage the risk associated with the loan, Coast Capital requires your business to maintain an operating account with us as a condition for obtaining the loan.

 The above example is legal and necessary.
-Maintaining your business’ operating account with Coast Capital Savings allows us to assess possible risks associated with your business’ cash flow, and manage the risk associate with the loan.
+Maintaining your business’ operating account with Coast Capital allows us to assess possible risks associated with your business’ cash flow, and manage the risk associate with the loan.
 However, our requirements for borrowers will always be reasonable and consistent with our level of risk.